Mandan: Origins and early history

 At some point during this time, the Hidatsa people also moved into the region.
 They also spoke a Siouan language.
 Mandan tradition states that the Hidatsa were a nomadic tribe until their encounter with the Mandan, who taught them to build stationary villages and cultivate agriculture.
 The Hidatsa continued to maintain amicable relations with the Mandan and constructed villages north of them on the Knife River.

 Later the Pawnee and Arikara moved from the Republican River north along the Missouri River.
 They were Caddoan language speakers, and the Arikara were often early competitors with the Mandan, although both were horticulturalists.
 They built a settlement known as Crow Creek village on a bluff above the Missouri.
 The modern town of Chamberlain, South Dakota developed about eleven miles south of here.

 The Mandan were divided into bands.
 The Nup'tadi (does not translate) was the largest linguistic group.
 The other bands were the Is'tope ("those who tattooed themselves"), Ma'nana'r ("those who quarreled"), Nu'itadi ("our people"), and the Awi'ka-xa / Awigaxa (does not translate).
 The Nup'tadi and Nu'itadi lived on both banks of the Missouri River, while the Awigaxa lived further upstream at the Painted Woods.

 The bands all practiced extensive farming, which was carried out by the women, including the drying and processing of corn.
 The Mandan-Hidatsa settlements, called the "Marketplace of the Central Plains", were major hubs of trade in the Great Plains Indian trading networks.
 Crops were exchanged, along with other goods that traveled from as far as the Pacific Northwest Coast.
 Investigation of their sites on the northern Plains have revealed items traceable as well to the Tennessee River, Florida, the Gulf Coast, and the Atlantic Seaboard.

 The Mandan gradually moved upriver, and consolidated in present-day North Dakota by the fifteenth century.
-From 1500 to about 1782, the Mandan reached their "apogee" of population and influence.
+From 1500 to about 1782, the Mandan reached the height of their population and influence.
 Their villages showed increasing densities as well as stronger fortifications, for instance at Huff Village.
 It had 115 large lodges with more than 1,000 residents.

 The bands did not often move along the river until the late 18th century, after their populations plummeted due to smallpox and other epidemics.